Clifford Scott Green: Judicial career

 Green was initially hesitant about seeking a position on the bench because he enjoyed the practice of law.
 Nevertheless, he began to seek an appointment to the state court in the late 1950s.

-Green was a lifelong member of the Republican party, serving as a ward leader from 1952 to 1964.
-Green's first attempt to gain a seat on the bench was in 1959, when he was unanimously endorsed by the Republican party for a seat on the Municipal Court, but lost in the general election.

 In 1962 Green joined with a group of Republican ward leaders who broke off from the main party, which was led by Sheriff Austin Meehan, to support Governor William Scranton.
 All of the other ward leaders were voted out of office, and although Green retained his position Sheriff Meehan told him that he would no longer support his appointment to the bench.